A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration

-Here $(a)$ is due to the triangle inequality for truncated Schatten-$q$ norm given in Lemma 4 of \cite{luo2020schatten}.
+Here $(a)$ is due to the triangle inequality for truncated Schatten-q norm given in Lemma \ref{lem: triangle of trun schatten q}.
 The right hand side of \eqref{ineq:th2-long-argument} can be divided into the sum of $d$ groups and the value of $j^{th}$ group is denoted as $G_j$ where and for $1 \leq j \leq d-1$, define $G_j$ to be,

 Next we are going to upper bound $G_j \,( 0 \leq j \leq d-1)$.

 \begin{itemize}[leftmargin=*] \item Upper Bound of $G_0$.